-All international guests planning to stay longer than three months are required to register with the city of residence at the residents’ registration office (Einwohnermeldeamt) within two weeks of their arrival.
-For more information, required documents, and opening hours, please see the link “Registration in Darmstadt” on the right.
+All international guests planning to stay longer than three months are required to register with the city of residence at the residents’ registration office/city hall (Einwohnermeldeamt) within two weeks of their arrival.

 We highly recommend opening a bank account if you plan to stay for a longer visit (3 months min.).
 Bank transfers and standing order is the most common way to pay bills in Germany.
 Transferring money from your home country is generally expensive and inconvenient.

 The largest banks in Germany are Deutsche Bank, Commerzbank, and Postbank.
 Smaller banks such as Sparkasse, Volksbank, and Raiffeisenbank are located in most towns and cities in Germany.
-Additionally, many online banks, such as comdirect, DKB, or Ing-DiBa, offer accounts with no or low fees.
+Additionally, many online banks offer accounts with no or low fees.
 It is a good idea to compare fees and conditions as they can vary drastically from bank to bank.

 In Darmstadt, branches of most of these banks are located at or near Luisenplatz in the city-centre.
 Check the website of the bank for exact requirements, but in general, you will need to bring your passport and a confirmation from the residents’ registration office that you have registered with them.

 In Germany, public television and radio are financed through a monthly fee of approx. 18€, the “Rundfunkbeitrag,” which every household is required to pay.
 After you register at the residents’ registration office, they will forward your information to the responsible authorities.
 Shortly thereafter, you will receive a letter in the mail with details regarding payment.
-For more information, check out their flyer “The licence fee for citizens” on the right.
+For more information, check out their flyer “The licence fee for citizens” on the right or at the bottom.